Police: At least 2 shooters kill 6, wound 12 in Sacramento - NewsBreak

 “Very much so a senseless, violent act,” she said.

-Pamela Harris, Sergio Harris’ mother, told The Sacramento Bee the family has not heard from him yet.
+Pamela Harris, Sergio Harris' mother, told The Sacramento Bee the family had not heard from him yet.

 “We just want to know what happened to him,” Pamela Harris told the newspaper.
 “Not knowing anything is just hard to face.”